-Walter White (Bryan Cranston) and Jesse Pinkman (Aaron Paul) worked together cooking meth, which dominated the drug game in the area.
+Walter White (Bryan Cranston) and Jesse Pinkman (Aaron Paul) worked together cooking meth that dominated the drug game in the area.
 Their time cooking meth sent them down a dark path that inevitably led to Jesse Pinkman being captured by a dangerous drug syndicate.
 Walter White is now dead, but his final act was to free Jesse from this group.
 The result was a shooting that wiped out everyone involved.
 Everyone, that is, except for Jesse Pinkman.

-Wanted for his involvement in the shooting, as well as for the mountain of crimes he committed during his time cooking and dealing meth, Jesse is now on the run.
+Wanted for his involvement in the shooting, as well as for the mountain of crimes he committed during his time cooking and dealing meth, Jesse is now on the run from law enforcement.
 He is all over the news, so he cannot stay hidden in Albuquerque, New Mexico forever.
 If he stays, it is only a matter of time before he gets caught, and he would surely spend the rest of his life in prison.
 He needs a plan to get out of town, but he cannot do it alone.
 Desperate for help, and desperate for people he can trust, Jesse seeks out a couple of old friends.

 The Pros & Cons

 Jesse Pinkman (+8pts)